PLSysGitHub/loop-extrusion_with_replication/README.md

 Brandão, H. B., Ren, Z., Karaboja, X., Mirny, L. A., & Wang, X. (2021).
 DNA-loop extruding SMC complexes can traverse one another in vivo. *Nat.
 Struct.
 Mol.
 Biol.*

 ## Questions?
-If you have any questions, feel free to contact j.k.harju[at]vu.nl
+If you have any questions, feel free to contact jh2214[at]princeton.edu